n-1991/academic-kickstart/content/authors/admin/_index.md

 I am a Swiss National Science Foundation Postdoctoral Fellow at The Aix-Marseille School of Economics.

 I graduated with a PhD in Economics from The Graduate Institute (IHEID), Geneva.
 My research interests are at the intersection of environmental economics and political economy.
-My current work focuses on exploring the cultural dimensions of resource extraction and management.
+My current work explores the social institutions in which the economy is embedded, specifically cultural preferences and belief systems, and study their impact on resource extraction and management.
 I also study decision making under uncertainty.
 In my free time I enjoy reading science fiction and fantasy.

 I am on the 2022-23 job market and will be available for interviews.